-Selected candidates will gain first-hand knowledge about the roles that Live Healthy Gwinnett plays within County Government, the community and partner initiatives.
-Through multiple collaborating tasks, interns will gain leadership experience, communication skills, increase their problem-solving and decision-making abilities and expand their professional networking contacts!
+Live Healthy Gwinnett is now accepting Summer 2020 internship applications!
+This is an ideal unpaid internship opportunity for students pursuing an academic and on-the-job training experience.
+Selected candidates will experience first-hand knowledge about the roles that Live Healthy Gwinnett plays within County Government, the Gwinnett community, and partner initiatives.
+Through multiple collaborating tasks, the interns will gain leadership experience, communication skills, increase their problem-solving and decision-making abilities and expand their professional networking contacts.

 - Public Health or Public Administration majors

 - Proficient in Microsoft Office Suite

 - Great interpersonal, organizational and customer service skills